cuiyongbo/InsideNginx/README.md

 - Event cycle
 - Load balance

-Refer to `docs` directory for futher details.
+Refer to `notes` directory for futher details and html documentation can be build using `sphinx`.

+And I also put the refered source files in `nginx_src` for convenience.